petry078/spellblog/README.md

 Commit the changes to the main branch and the GitHub Pages will do its job.

+> After first build to GitHub Pages.
+You can skip `git` and `npm` commands.
+Just create and edit `.md` files straight on GitHub.

 ## Future work

 * [ ] New home page.
 Same GIF.
 Word by word professional definition and links.
 Button to spells.